cytsai1008/HaritoraToSlime/README.md

 # HaritoraToSlime

 > [!IMPORTANT]
-> This is a WIP project, and it still not working properly yet.
+> This is a WIP project, and it's still not working properly yet.

 ## How to use
 1. Install SlimeVR